tomjaguarpaw/haskell-opaleye/Doc/Design/DESIGN.md

 # The design of Opaleye

+*DRAFT!*

+## Problems with SQL

+It's very heavyweight to abstract over anything in SQL.
+You can perhaps use temporary tables and views and you can perhaps use named columns as "let bindings" but it's all very clumsy.
+This means it's very hard to reuse code.

+It's awkward to generate composable SQL strings from another language because you end up needing things like unique names.

+You can't generate SQL strings at runtime but know already at compile time that it's syntactically correct.

+Every subselect has to be given a name.
+Typically this is redundant.

+### SQL language inconsistencies

+This orders by the second column

+    SELECT * from table ORDER BY 2;

+whereas this orders by the value of 1 + 1, i.e. 2.

+    SELECT * from table ORDER BY 1 + 1;

 ## `Query` and `Column`

 The most important types in Opaleye are `Query` and `Column`.
 A